weiway/node-serialport-worker/README.md

 ## Node-Serialport-Worker ##

 ### Run Node-serialport in a separate thread!###

+Extremely high CPU usage inside Electron? https://github.com/atom/electron/issues/2928

+Try this module.
 Electron + SerialPort = better IOT

 This module is aimed for creating a interface for using node-serialport in a seperate node thread